What Students do at PRBI!

 Visit our Disciple-making model page for more information.

-PRBI offers men's and women's basketball, soccer, and men's hockey, depending on level of interest.
+PRBI offers men's and women's basketball, volleyball, soccer, and men's hockey, depending on level of interest.
 Our sports teams are involved in leagues in the community to witness, grow in their character and develop their skill.

 Practical Work Experience